bioint/DSEO/README.md

 ## Mapping the DSEO to other ontologies
 We use SKOS mapping properties [https://www.w3.org/TR/skos-reference/#mapping](https://www.w3.org/TR/skos-reference/#mapping) to map DSEO concepts to Wikipedia/DBpedia and EDAM concepts.

+## License
+Given that the DSEO is used with the ERuDIte Training Resource Metadata Standard, which has its foundations in Schema.org, the DSEO is also licensed under the Creative Commons Attribution-ShareAlike License (version 3.0).
+The license is available at: [http://creativecommons.org/licenses/by-sa/3.0/](http://creativecommons.org/licenses/by-sa/3.0/).

+Please see [Schema.org's terms](https://schema.org/docs/terms.html) for additional details regarding the Creative Commons Attribution-ShareAlike License (version 3.0) in their domain.